About The Fund

 Carter, age 5.
 Pre-diagnosis.

-The same can be said for his little brother Bennett, who was diagnosed as a 5 year old, spent 8 years at Odyssey and is now a sophomore in the LaSalle Program at my alma mater, Calvert Hall College High School.
+The same can be said for his little brother Bennett, who was diagnosed as a 5 year old, spent 8 years at Odyssey and is now a junior in the LaSalle Program at my alma mater, Calvert Hall College High School.

 I feel incredibly fortunate to be able to provide my sons with this truly life changing opportunity.
 It isn't easy.
 But somehow I have been able to pull the funding together each year.